 Judy Doenias came to quilting as a second career, after working for 26 years for the government.
 She learned to hand piece in 1987, and two years later, started teaching.
 As a math lover, quilting appealed to her love of geometry.
 As an avid knitter and needlepointer, she was also attracted to colorful fabrics and the satisfaction of handwork.
 Her first quilt remains unfinished, but she discovered a new obsession.

 Judy’s work takes many forms.
 She has experimented with just about every technique, and her interests range from the most traditional topics like English Paper Piecing, Sashiko and Dear Jane, to such contemporary topics as Colourwash, Tessellations and her own particular fascination, Quilt As You Go.
 Her innovations in this technique, in which the blocks are pieced on a foundation of batting and backing fabric, allow her to make more quilts in less time.
 Not content with basic patterns, Judy has gone on to adapt designs like Drunkard’s Path, New York Beauty, and Inlaid Appliqué to Quilt As You Go.
-She puts her unique stamp onto easy designs like Log Cabin and Rail Fence, and her QAYG classes are always popular at The City Quilter.
+She puts her unique stamp onto easy designs like Log Cabin and Rail Fence, and her QAYG classes are always popular.

-Her CQ classes run the gamut from beginners (Basic Patchwork by Hand, and Hand Quilting) to advanced (Everyday Best, and the wildly popular CQ University Log Cabin) as well as such novelty topics as Fabric Crochet, Locker Hooking and Toothbrush Rugs.
+Her classes run the gamut from beginners (Basic Patchwork by Hand, and Hand Quilting) to advanced (Everyday Best, and the wildly popular University Log Cabin) as well as such novelty topics as Fabric Crochet, Locker Hooking and Toothbrush Rugs.

 She is a member and past president of Empire Quilters, and a former member of Manhattan Quilters Guild.
 Her teaching credits include many guilds, conferences, including Quilting By The Lake and The Great American Quilt Festival, as well as at the American Folk Art Museum.